nicholaswilde/recipes/docs/holiday/baked-ziti.md

 ### Step 4

-When pasta has cooked, drain and then mix in 1 entire jar of marinara, and mozzarella, ricotta, and Jack cheese, reserving about 1/2-3/4 cup of mozzarella.
+When pasta has cooked, drain and then mix in 1 entire jar of marinara, and mozzarella, [ricotta][3], and Jack cheese, reserving about 1/2-3/4 cup of mozzarella.

 ### Step 5